Branding & Advertising

 • Mental real estate: Firm owns trademark but not brand

-• Rooted in reality but reflects consumer experiences, perceptions and idiosyncracies
+• Rooted in reality but reflects consumer experiences, perceptions and idiosyncrasies

 Some auto-associative sequences

-• Why do firms spend so much to create these associations in consumers’ minds?
+Why do firms spend so much to create these associations in consumers’ minds?
+“Search markets” vs. “Selection markets”

 What association?

-• Brands try to avoid unsavory associations–misinfo, hate, violence, obscenity, etc–as they may upset consumers, generate embarrassing publicity, and create unfavorable brand associations
+• Brands try to avoid unsavory associations – misinformation, hate, violence, obscenity, etc – as they may upset consumers, generate embarrassing publicity, and create unfavorable brand associations

-• Brands have long demanded advertising platforms maintain “brand safety”
+• Brands have long demanded advertising-supported platforms maintain “brand safety” via content moderation

 How do Brands Work?